piacib/portfolio/README.md

 ## Why I built this project the way I did

 I chose to use sass for this project because I had not used a preprocessor before and I felt it was a strong tool to add to my repertoire.
-Overall, it greatly improved my development experience and the maintainability of my code
+Overall, it greatly improved my development experience and the maintainability of my code.

 ## What to checkout